Utah

 The Three Judges.

 Today it feels like we spent the day on Mars, though in reality we explored the area around Factory Butte.
-Factory Butte itself is stunning — it looks like a massive stone fortification on top of a giant mound of eroding lava.
+Factory Butte itself is absolutely stunning — it looks like a massive stone fortification on top of a giant mound of eroding lava, something out of a fantasy novel.
 We had seen photos and were drawn to its majestic beauty.
 But we were also pleasantly surprised by the other, less-well-known geological features in the area.
 Exploring some of the off-the-beaten-path places nearby, we saw rock formations that would be major tourist attractions anywhere else in the world.
-But this area is so packed with bizarre, unexpected shapes and colors, that they go unnoticed.
+Seriously, any one of these formations would have its own parking lot and visitor center in most places.
+But this area is so packed with bizarre, unexpected shapes and colors that they go unnoticed.

-While planning this trip, we tried to strike a balance between including some of the “must-dos” while leaving plenty of room to explore lesser known areas.
-Today was all about exploration, which is definitely our preferred way to travel.
+While planning this trip, we tried to strike a balance between including some of the “must-dos” while leaving plenty of room to explore lesser-known areas.
+Today was all about exploration and spontaneous discovery, which is definitely our preferred way to travel.
+No crowds, no time limits, no predetermined path — just us, the van, and whatever we stumble upon.

-We decided to spend the night parked just off Coal Mine road, a well maintained but completely deserted gravel road that offers a fantastic view of Factory Butte.
-As we type this, the sun has just set, the clouds are glowing pink, and the even, soft light allows us to see every crease of this massive rock formation.
-We couldn’t have asked for a better view to put us to sleep.
+We decided to spend the night parked just off Coal Mine Road, a well-maintained but completely deserted gravel road that offers a fantastic view of Factory Butte.
+As we type this, the sun has just set, the clouds are glowing pink, and the even, soft light allows us to see every crease and fold of this massive rock formation.
+It’s like watching a slow-motion reveal of geological drama.
+We couldn’t have asked for a better view to put us to sleep, or a more peaceful place to spend the night.

 Factory Butte.